ericfdunn/manifold-realms/2. Rules/Characters/Attacks.md

 **Range:** Self
 **Duration:** Instantaneous

-When another creature damages you with an attack you can see, you can use your reaction to reduce the damage you take.
-For each Action Die you roll, add +1 to your AC until the start of your next turn and subtract the total rolled + your Dexterity modifier from the damage of this attack.
+When another creature damages you with a melee attack you can see, you can use your reaction to reduce the damage you take by your die total.

 ## Aim
 **Level:** 1